All-interval twelve-tone row

 All-interval series from Luigi Nono's Il canto sospeso (Equivalent to Nicolas Slonimsky's "Grandmother Chord".)

 In music, an all-interval twelve-tone row, series, or chord, is a twelve-tone tone row arranged so that it contains one instance of each interval within the octave, 1 through 11 (an ordering of every interval, 0 through 11, that contains each (ordered) pitch-interval class, 0 through 11).
 A "twelve-note spatial set made up of the eleven intervals [between consecutive pitches]."
-There are 1,928 distinct all-interval twelve-tone rows.
-These sets may be ordered in time or in register.
-"Distinct" in this context means in transpositionally and rotationally normal form (yielding 3856 such series), and disregarding inversionally related forms.